 Why should I care about the decision?

 While private sector employers may not be able to apply the Banerji case directly to their circumstances, we think that they can take comfort from the decision in a broad sense.
-The decision was a strong statement by the High Court that employers can regulate their employees' out-of-hours behaviour in a where it is damaging to the employer.
+The decision was a strong statement by the High Court that employers can regulate their employees' out-of-hours behaviour where it is damaging to the employer.
 The fact that it was a unanimous verdict from all seven judges adds to the significance of this case.

 Can Israel Folau learn anything from the outcome in Banerji?